varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -S file     Path to a file containing a secret used for authorizing access to the management port.

--s type[,options]
+-s [name=]type[,options]
             Use the specified storage backend.
 See Storage Types for a list of supported storage types.
 This option can be used multiple times to specify multiple storage files.
+You can name the different backends.
+Varnish will then reference that backend with the given name in logs, statistics, etc.

 -T address[:port]
             Offer a management interface on the specified address and port.
 See Management